DmitriiDenisov/celery_lab/README.md

 ## Celery lab
-This repo shows example how to interacte with celery and RabbitMQ
+This repo shows example how to interact with celery and RabbitMQ

 ### Description of Lab:
 `celery_lab/web/app.py` - publish message to one of the following queues: email, SMS or hard_task